KumudKhandelwal/Deep-Learning-with-Python/README.md

 Algorithms, concepts, and logics based on PyTorch and Tensorflow

-A summary of which lab covers what topic.
+A summary of which lab covers what topic:

 **DSTI_DL_Lab1**
 ---------